vividitytech/YoloApp/README.md

 # How to use
 Open this project by AndroidStudio 3.0, build and run.
 The default model is yolov3-tiny.

+Click "detection" button to get the demo results

 # How to use other model
 If you want to use yolov3 or others, please download weights and cfg files and put them into \app\src\main\assets